bradfrost/atomic-design/chapter-2.md

 {% include figure.html src="../images/content/atomic-design-process.png" caption="Atomic design is atoms, molecules, organisms, templates, and pages concurrently working together to create effective interface design systems." %}

-<span class="editor brad" id="brad-note-1">**Atomic design is not a linear process**, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts *at the same time*.
+**Atomic design is not a linear process**, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts *at the same time*.
 Each of the five stages plays a key role in the hierarchy of our interface design systems.
-Let's dive into each stage in a bit more detail.</span>
+Let's dive into each stage in a bit more detail.

 ## Atoms
 {% include figure.html src="../images/content/atomic-design-atoms.png" caption="" %}